privacybydesign/uniqueid-issuer/README.md

             "name": "Client name (appears in 2nd attribute)", "domain": "https://example-client.com/"
         }
+    },

+    // optional (specify either both or none)
+    // if present, enables TLS
+    "tls_cert": "/path/to/cert.pem",
+    "tls_privkey": "/path/to/privkey.pem"
 }
-}
 ```

 See also `conf.example.json`.

-Note that this server does not itself support TLS.
-In production, it *must* be run behind a reverse proxy that handles TLS for it.
+The TLS configuration fields are optional.
+If present, the server will accept TLS connection.
+If not, in production this server *must* be run behind a reverse proxy that handles TLS for it.

 ### Executing